HomeDing/homeding.github.io/elementregistry.md

 ## Using Elements for configuration

 Some elements only exist to capture configuration properties.
-Most of them specific system related features like the devicename or the availabe hardware.
+Most of them specific system related features like the devicename or the available hardware.

 Examples are: